txei/txei/README.md

 There is a great deal more to say about TPMs, but it's mostly all out of scope for this document at this time.

+[TBD: Add a lot of detail.]

 # Design Recap

 [To be expanded on later.]

  - Signed blockchains for voter sign-in rolls.
- - Committed and signed blockchains of running vote totals for ballot scanners.
+ - Signed blockchains of committed -but not public until the close of the election- running vote totals for ballot scanners.
  - All on machines that use TPMs to secure digital signature keys and validate that only approved software is running on the machine.
  - The integrity of the blockchains can be checked in real-time as well